 Free Margin, Defined & Explained

-Free margin is equity in a trader’s account not reserved for margin or open positions, which can be used to open new trades.
+Free margin is equity in a trader’s account not reserved for margin or open positions, and which is available to be used to open new trades.
 Free margin is also the amount your existing holdings can move against you before you face a margin call.

 Changes in market values can impact this important margin balance when trading foreign exchange (“forex” or FX) and other derivative instruments.
-Here, we’ll dive deep into what you need to know.
+For investors, this can be an important concept to understand.

 What Is Free Margin?